ipcrypt-std/ipcrypt2/README.md

 2. **Tweak Randomness** (for non-deterministic modes)

    - **ND mode**: the 8-byte tweak does not need to be secret; however, it should be random or unique for each encryption to prevent predictable patterns.
-While collisions may become become a statistical concern after approximately 2^32 encryptions of the same IP address with the same key, they do not directly expose the IP address without the key.
+While collisions may become a statistical concern after approximately 2^32 encryptions of the same IP address with the same key, they do not directly expose the IP address without the key.
    - **NDX mode**: the 16-byte tweak does not need to be secret; however, it should be random or unique for each encryption to prevent predictable patterns.
 Collisions become a statistical concern after approximately 2^64 encryptions of the same IP address with the same key.
 They only reveal the fact that an IP address was observed multiple times, but not the IP address itself.

 3. **IP Format Preservation**